Travis d'Arnaud Preview, Player Props: Braves vs. Cubs

 - d'Arnaud is hitting .227 with 13 doubles, 11 home runs and 20 walks.

-- He has hit a long ball in 10 games this year (14.5%), leaving the park in 4% of his chances at the plate.
+- He has hit a home run in 14.5% of his games this year, and 4% of his chances at the plate.

-- In 25 games this season (36.2%), d'Arnaud has picked up an RBI, and in 11 of those games (15.9%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- d'Arnaud has had at least one RBI in 36.2% of his games this year (25 of 69), with more than one RBI 11 times (15.9%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.